Low-code focused OutSystems raises $150M at a $9.5B valuation – TechCrunch

 No-code fans would argue that as their tools’ ability to avoid code improves, the code-required portion of development that Rosado details will decline.
 Regardless, the OutSystem’s method approach to the market appears to be working, if its recent capital raise is any indication.

-Back to the round, to better understand of OutSystems’ market position in both competitive and completeness terms, TechCrunch asked the CEO about its relative strength in customer pricing calls.
-He responded by saying that the OutSystem’s “pricing model is based on platform utilization” over traditional SaaS pricing.
-We could quibble with the company here – it does have seat limits on lower-priced tiers – but the focus on consumption over traditional SaaS reminded us more of on-demand software over what Salesforce pioneered.
+Back to the round, to better understand OutSystems’ market position in both competitive and completeness terms, TechCrunch asked the CEO about its relative strength in customer pricing calls.
+He responded by saying that the OutSystems “pricing model is based on platform utilization” over traditional SaaS pricing.
+We could quibble with the company here — it does have seat limits on lower-priced tiers — but the focus on consumption over traditional SaaS reminded us more of on-demand software over what Salesforce pioneered.
 Given the changes we’ve seen in the SaaS market lately, it’s a distinction worth keeping in mind.

-Finally, how competitive is the low-code market that OutSystems’ is now taking on with fresh funding?
+Finally, how competitive is the low-code market that OutSystems is now taking on with fresh funding?
 According to its CEO, their chief competitor is not some other startup, but, instead “non-consumption.”
 A bit like how Netflix is competing with sleep, instead of HBO.

 TechCrunch has covered the no-code and low-code for quite some time.
-We put words together concerning OutSystem’s 2016-vintage, $55 million round for example.
-But lately it seems that the demand for corporate apps – be they no-code or low-code – does appear to have accelerated.
+We put words together concerning OutSystems’ 2016-vintage, $55 million round for example.
+But lately it seems that the demand for corporate apps — be they no-code or low-code — does appear to have accelerated.
 In the last four or six quarters, startups in the less-code market have consistently reported high-demand to TechCrunch.

 Let’s see if the moment is enough to carry OutSystems all the way to the public markets.